computamike/HueStatusModule/README.md

 A .travis.yml file is included for simple [Continuous Integration in Travis](https://travis-ci.org).
 You will need to add your repo to travis to set up automated builds.

 The npm coverage script is set up to send coverage to [Coveralls](https://coveralls.io/) and [Code Climate](https://codeclimate.com/) upon build.
-You will need to create an account and add you repositories there for this to work.
+You will need to create an account and add your repositories there for this to work.

 ## Publishing